Tout savoir sur les gilets pare-balles IIIA VEST PARIS

 Everything you need to know about bulletproof vests

-Initially designed for law enforcement, the army, and certain security agencies, the use of bulletproof protection is now expanding (and increasingly) to civilians.
-Since VEST PARIS embarked on this adventure with its V007 ballistic model , the teams at the eponymous brand have been confronted with the same questions every day.
+Originally designed for law enforcement, the military, and certain security agencies, the use of bulletproof protection is now expanding (and increasingly so) to civilians.
+Since VEST PARIS embarked on this venture with its V007 ballistic model , the teams at the eponymous brand have been confronted with the same questions every day.

-As the bulletproofing sector is very regulated and sometimes a little complex, we have decided to help you see more clearly on this subject.
+As the bulletproof sector is highly regulated and sometimes a little complex, we have decided to help you see more clearly on this subject.

-The protection of individuals is unfortunately a hot topic in France.
-Our country is plagued by endemic violence, particularly due to knife and gun attacks, which are on the rise.
+The protection of individuals is unfortunately a topical issue in France.
+Our country is plagued by endemic violence, particularly due to the increasing number of knife and gun attacks.

 But let's start at the beginning.

-A bulletproof vest, as the name suggests, is designed to protect its wearer from firearm bullets.
-Made from materials such as aramid or polyethylene, a bulletproof vest absorbs and disperses the kinetic energy of a bullet, reducing potential injuries.
+A bulletproof vest, as its name suggests, is designed to protect the wearer from bullets.
+Made from materials such as aramid or polyethylene, a bulletproof vest absorbs and disperses the kinetic energy of a bullet, thus reducing potential injuries.

-Just like the V007 vest , which passed all the tests, a bulletproof vest must meet very strict standards to be certified.
+Like the V007 jacket which passed all the tests, a civilian bulletproof vest must meet very strict standards to be certified.

-This reference standard is the NIJ standard (National Institute of Justice - remember this acronym, we will develop it a little further below) which guarantees several gradations and categories of bulletproof protection.
+This reference standard is the NIJ standard (National Institute of Justice - remember this acronym, we will develop it a little later -) which guarantees several gradations and categories of bulletproof protection.

 Protected by kinetic energy